 Our main result concerning regularity of DMV solutions will be formulated in terms of the expected values introduced in \eqref{ev}.
-Note that the triple $(\vr, \vm, S)$ represents the so--called dissipative solution introduced in \cite[Chapter 5]{FeLMMiSh}.
+Note that the triple $(\vr, \vm, S)$ represents the so-called dissipative solution introduced in \cite[Chapter 5]{FeLMMiSh}.
 The same concept has also been used in \cite{BreFeiHof19C} to identify a semigroup selection for the Euler system.

-Under the hypotheses of Proposition \ref{Pd1}, the expected values can be uniquely extended as functions defined for any time $t \in [0,T].$ More precisely, we set
+Under the hypotheses of Proposition \ref{Pd1}, the expected values can be uniquely extended as functions defined for any time $t \in [0,T]$.
+More precisely, we set

 Specifically,

 see \cite{BreFeiHof19C} for details.
 Consequently, setting $S(0, \cdot) = S_0$, the expected value of the entropy can be uniquely defined as a (weakly) c\` agl\` ad function of $t \in [0,T]$ with values in $L^\gamma(\Omega)$, (weakly) continuous at $t = 0$.
 Finally, it follows from the entropy inequality \eqref{d4} that the total entropy